PonteIneptique/YALTAi/README.md

 YALTAi has the same CLI interface as Kraken, so:

-- You can use base BLLA model for line or provide yours with `-m model.mlmodel`
+- You can use base BLLA model for line or provide yours with `-i model.mlmodel`
 - Use a GPU (`--device cuda:0`) or a CPU (`--device cpu`)
 - Apply on batch (`*.jpg`)